AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

     * **After**
         ![eVar5 Metrics](assets/create-analytics-workspace/evar5-metrics.png)

-1. To understand how users interact with CTA Buttons when they are on the WKND Site pages, we need to further breakdown the Page Template metric by adding the Button ID (eVar8) metric.
+1. To understand how users interact with CTA Buttons when they are on the WKND Site pages, further breakdown by adding the Button ID (eVar8) metric is needed.

     ![eVar8](assets/create-analytics-workspace/evar8.png)